rajansrohit/java-sudoku-solver/README.md

 Grid array stores sudoku grid with "0" for spaces

-Recursive algorithm checks all possibilities
+Recursive algorithm checks all possibilities and tries to fill in "0"